cvick32/ShapeGen/README.md

 5) Open a file in the repo and press Run.
 6) Enjoy!

-BlackBackground (IN PROGRESS): Will eventually render moving colored circleson a black background
+BlackBackground (IN PROGRESS): Will eventually render moving colored circles on a black background

 Lab12: Creates animated circles wherever the mouse moves.
 Circles are random sizes and colors.